-Pinellas SKYWARN will activate under any of the following conditions:
+Pinellas SKYWARN® will activate when one or more of the following events take place.

-- A severe thunderstorm warning or tornado warning has been issued for Pinellas County.
+- A Tornado warning has been issued for Pinellas County.

-- Severe weather has been reported by a trained spotter.
+- A Severe weather event has been reported by a trained SKYWARN® spotter.

-- The WCM at Tampa Bay Weather has requested activation.
+- The Warning Coordination Meteorologist at the Tampa Bay Forecast Office has requested activation.

 The SKYWARN Net is divided into Four operational conditions, as follows:

-- Condition Green no Severe WX exists – Normal Operations
+- Condition Green: No Severe weather exists – Normal Operations

 - Rotational Phenomena: